Anti-Harassment Frequently Asked Questions

 Will I find out the results of the administrative inquiry?

-The reporting party will receive notification that the inquiry is complete and that Civil Specialists are working with management to ensure a safe and civil work environment, but no other information will be provided.
-Civil Specialists do not release reports or findings, as they are responsible for safeguarding the privacy of all staff.
+The reporting party will receive notification that the inquiry is complete and with management to review and ensure a safe and civil work environment, but no other information will be provided.
+Civil does not release reports or findings, as they are responsible for safeguarding the privacy of all staff.

 FAQs for Respondents